What’s a LoadBalancer?

 If you want to see the behavior wen you create a LoadBalancer service without something that implements this type of service such as MetalLB, follow along.
 The symptom is that instead of getting an IP assigned, you will see the EXTERNAL-IP “stuck” as <pending>.

 • Save this as test-lb-svc.yaml and then run kubectl apply -f test-lb-svc.yaml.
-This creates a deployment running 2 replicas of nginx, then creates a LoadBalancer service in front of it.
+This creates a deployment running 2 replicas of whoami (which is a simple web server that shows you some details about the connection provided by Traefik), then creates a LoadBalancer service in front of it.

 apiVersion: apps/v1